Video A state of emergency declared in Miami Beach

 A state of emergency declared in Miami Beach

-Two separate deadly shootings in just over 24 hours causing Miami Beach Mayor Dan Gelber to declare a "spring break" state of emergency and enforce curfews.
+Two separate deadly shootings in just over 24 hours causing Miami Beach Mayor Dan Gelber to declare "spring break" state of emergency and curfews.

 March 19, 2023